 Trackwork is all laid now.
 All higgledy piggledy - Just the job!
 Standard Peco Code 75.
 I shan't be doing any more scenic work at board level until all the wiring is complete and everything has been fully tested.
-Meanwhile I fitted the electro magnet de couplers.
-The points have had their springs removed and wire in tube laid ready for the servo motors, and wire droppers have been soldered onto the track ready for connecting underneath.
 Most of the track work will be covered in either blue setts or have gravel /ash ballast.

 I am trying to capture the main parts of a whole brewery, from malting's, brewery, to ale stores and banks, company offices, cooperage and cask washing bays, workers cottages together with a High Street single track crossing scene.